pkpio/blog.pkp.io/_posts/2015-12-23-Building-new-site.md

 Ground rules
 ----------
 I must lay some ground rules before I set my course to coding.
-These include my final goals, structural choices and consistency.
-Here are some of them:
+These include architecture choice, code consistency and a few more :

  - Responsive
  - Material design
  - Uniformity and consistency
- - Proper dependency management
+ - Consistent dependency management
  - Simple and clean
- - Okay to use plugins
+ - Free to use plugins
- - Design and data isolation
+ - UI and user data isolation

 Techonolgy choices
 ----------
-After examining some currently popular technologies I arrived at the list below:
+After examining a few popular choices, I arrived at the list below:

  - [AngularJS][angular]
  - [Bower][bower]